 These are classy with a capital C. Just look at that tube.
-You won’t be hiding that up your sleeve while applying in a ritzy hotel bathroom.
+You won’t be hiding that in your sleeve while applying in a ritzy hotel bathroom.
 On top of that, these babies come in a wide range of shade families, which means if your passion is—for instance—for a perfect 90s brown, you’ll have a lot of options and a nice, glossy finish.

 Get a five-piece set here for $29.99.

 This is probably the best product Revlon’s ever made.
 It has a nice sheen, is buildable, has a delightful minty smell – and, best of all, leaves a very flattering stain behind on the lips.
-Cult favorite, Honey, is a nearly universally loved shade and it hasn’t failed a woman I know yet.
+Cult-favorite, Honey, is a nearly universally loved shade and it hasn’t failed a woman I know yet.